Esri/calcite-web/docs/source/sass/_utility-mixins.md

 @include transition(opacity 1.0s ease-in 0s, width 2.0s ease-in 2s);
 ```

-To transition vendor-prefixed properties, e.g. `-webkit-transform` and `-moz-transform`, do not use the shorthand mixin.
-Instead, use the individual transition mixins:
+Or you can use the individual transition properties:

 ```
 @include transition-property(transform);